ConversaSpain: Program for Auxiliares de Conversación in Spanish Public Schools

 What is an Auxiliar de Conversación?

-ConversaSpain offers an innovative work experience opportunity for different English speakers who would like to teach elementary, middle and high school students.
-Although generally described as a program for North American language and culture assistants in Spain, applicants from countries where English is an official language can also participate.
+ConversaSpain offers an innovative experience opportunity for different English speakers who would like to teach kindergarten, elementary, middle, and high school students.
+Although generally described as a program for North American language and culture assistants in Spain, applicants from countries that have a specific agreement with the Regional Education Authority (check the list of admitted countries on the Program Information Dossier)

-Although having a degree is a condition to participate in Madrid, those with high school level completed can apply for the programs in Murcia.
-Spanish language skills are not required.
-However, once the auxiliares de conversación are in Spain, they will have the chance to improve their Spanish in a relaxed, native setting.
+Having a university/college degree in any subject, or being enrolled, at least, in the second year of your university degree is a condition to participate and spanish language skills are not required.
+However, once the Auxiliares de Conversación are in Spain, they will have the chance to improve their Spanish in a relaxed, native setting.
 This ranges from taking Spanish classes, or participating in exchanges with teachers and colleagues; to simply immersing oneself in the Spanish way of life.

-Expectations of the Schools towards the Auxiliar Program in Spain
+Expectations of the Schools towards the Auxiliares de Conversación Program in Spain

-- Encourage oral practice in English both during and outside of the class.
-The role of an auxiliar de conversación includes continuously encouraging students to converse in English.
+- Encourage oral practice in English both during and outside the class.
+The role of an Auxiliar de Conversación includes continuously encouraging students to converse in English.
 Talking to students in corridors (or any coincidental conversation out of school) should take place in English.

 - Assist with pronunciation and grammar.
 Whilst focusing on speaking, pronunciation, and grammar will also be vital teaching points.
 Finding ways to make this fun and memorable will be a challenge!